What is SpaceProjects.uk?

 Scheme Handbook

-All the details about the scheme are provided in this handbook.
+All the details about the scheme are provided in the handbook.
 Make sure to read it carefully!
+Please read it carefully and get in touch if you have any questions.

 PDF version: Link